Car-ElWilliams/Car-ElWilliams/README.md

 #Hello I'm Car-El!

-I'm currently studing to become a fullsatck developer with a specialization in javascript at the <ins>Information Technology School of Gothenburgh.
+I'm currently studing to become a fullsatck developer with a specialization in javascript at the <ins>Information Technology College of Gothenburgh.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Car-ElWilliams)](https://github.com/anuraghazra/github-readme-stats)